Near-maxima of the two-dimensional Discrete Gaussian Free Field: Proof of Theorem

-Next, we write $\vartheta^D_N$ for the measure on the left-hand side of~\eqref{E:2.14}, and for arbitrary $\delta>0$, $u\ge 1$ and sufficiently large $N$, we estimate
+Next, we write $\vartheta^D_N$ for the measure on the left-hand side of~\eqref{E:2.14}, and for arbitrary $\delta>0$, $u\ge 1$ and sufficiently large~$N$, we estimate

 using a union bound and Markov inequality.
 We now choose $u$ such that the first term on the right hand side is bounded by $\delta$ for all $N> \rme^{u^2}$ by Lemma~\ref{lemma-DGFF-tail}.
-Arguing as in the proof of Proposition~\ref{lem:first-moment}, we obtain analogously to~\eqref{e:5.24} that the second term on the right-hand side of~\eqref{E:6.53} is, for arbitrary $\ep>0$, bounded by a constant times
+As $f$ has compact support in $D$, there exists $\delta'>0$ such that only $x\in D^{\delta'}_N$ contribute to the sum in the second term of~\eqref{E:6.53}.
+Hence, the second term on the right-hand side of~\eqref{E:6.53} is for arbitrary $\ep>0$ bounded by a constant times

-uniformly in all sufficiently large $N$.
+uniformly in all sufficiently large $N$, which follows as in the proof of Proposition~\ref{lem:first-moment}, analogously to~\eqref{e:5.24}.
 The integral in the last display vanishes as $M\to\infty$.
-Hence, the left-hand side of~\eqref{E:6.53} is bounded by $2\delta$ for all sufficiently large $N$ and $M$.
+Hence, the left-hand side of~\eqref{E:6.53} is bounded by $2\delta$ for all sufficiently large~$N$ and~$M$.
+Moreover, from Dominated Convergence, we get that $[c(\Phi_M)-c(\Phi)]Z^Df$ vanishes as $M\to\infty$.
+By combining the estimates, we obtain that $\langle \vartheta^D_N,f\rangle$ tends in law to $\langle c(\Phi)Z^D,f\rangle$, which yields the assertion. \end{proof}